NickHerrig/nickherrig.com/content/posts/the-fundamentals-intro.md

 They should be viewed as an exciting tool set in which you can build a new future! you betcha,  it takes practice, but think of all the cool stuff we get to build together to make the world a better place!

-## Goal of Series
+## The Goals of Series
 I have two major goals for the fundamentals blog series.
-If i'm not accomplishing them in your opinion, please reach out and ask questions or suggest blog topics!

 ### Motivate non-traditional developers to break into the technology industry
 You may have heard via social media, in the news, or from your grandma that many companies including [Google and Apple have ditched the college degree requirements](https://www.cnbc.com/2018/08/16/15-companies-that-no-longer-require-employees-to-have-a-college-degree.html?__source=facebook%7Cmain).
 This is pretty freaking exciting if you ask me...
-This means don't have to get into crazy student loan [debt](https://www.fool.com/student-loans/student-loan-debt-statistics/) to have a really awesome career in tech.
+This means you don't have to get into crazy student loan [debt](https://www.fool.com/student-loans/student-loan-debt-statistics/) to have a really awesome career in tech.
 Demand is high, and it's your brain they are demanding!
-Read a few programming books, this blog series, and take a coding boot camp and you will be well on your way to working in the industry!
+Read a few programming books, this blog series(shameless plug), and take a coding boot camp.
+You'll be well on your way to working in the industry!
-My plea to you is that you are passionate and devote yourself to learning and the process.
+My plea to you is that you are passionate and devote yourself to learning and the process of learning.
 Use this blog as one of your many resources!

 ### Have a conversation about technology concepts in a non-intimidating fashion